Positive Women Inc

-Positive Women Incorporated (established in 1990) peer support organisation providing care and support to women and heterosexual people living with HIV/AIDS in New Zealand, as well as advocating and combat stigma surrounding HIV.
+Positive Women Incorporated (established in 1990) is a peer support organisation that provides care and support to women and heterosexual people living with HIV/AIDS in New Zealand.
+They also aim to combat stigma surrounding HIV.

 Formation and leadership

 Positive Women was formed when women in New Zealand began to test positive for HIV during the 1980s.
 Two social workers, Judith Ackroyd and Suzi Morrison, who worked for the Community AIDS Resource Team (CART) at Auckland Hospital, created a peer support group which met on a monthly basis.
-Eventually Positive women grew to what it is today.
+Eventually Positive Women grew to what it is today.

-Positive Women was formed in 1990, however, it became an incorporated society and non profit organisation in 2001.
-In 2003, the two volunteer coordinators quit Positive Women, however, in 2004, Jane Bruning became the full-time employed national co-ordinator after a Special general meeting that voted to have an employed coordinator.
+Positive Women was formed in 1990, however, it became an incorporated society and non-profit organisation in 2001.
+In 2003, the two volunteer coordinators quit Positive Women, however, in 2004, Jane Bruning became the full-time employed national coordinator after a Special general meeting that voted to have an employed coordinator.

 In 2017, Jane Bruning was awarded the New Zealand Order of Merit for her contributions to the support and care of women living with HIV in New Zealand.

 Events

 Women's retreat

-In 1998, Positive women began their women's retreat, which gives women who live with HIV to come together and build community, as well as, getting educated on the current climate of HIV.
+In 1998, Positive women began their women's retreat, which gives women who live with HIV to come together and build community, as well as receive education on the current climate of HIV.
 The retreat has been shown to have a positive effect on the women living with HIV who attend.

 National HIV Treatment Seminar

-Positive Women Inc host an annual seminar focusing on Women living with HIV In New Zealand.
-This generally happens the same week as the annual Women's Retreat that Positive women hosts.
-Every year, the seminar features educational sessions and inspiring speakers from the healthcare community, researchers and people living with HIV.
-However, the focus of the seminar is education, especially for health professionals, health promoters, counsellors, psychologists, nurses, doctors, social workers and anyone else with an interest in the HIV sector, as well as people living with HIV.
+Positive Women Inc. host an annual seminar focusing on women living with HIV In New Zealand.
+This generally happens the same week as the annual Women's Retreat.
+Every year, the seminar features educational sessions and inspiring speakers from the healthcare community, researchers, and people living with HIV.
+The focus of the seminar is education, especially for health professionals, counsellors, social workers, and anyone else with an interest in the HIV sector, as well as people living with HIV.

 Auckland’s Puawai Festival

-In 2015, the first Auckland’s Puawai Festival festival was held over a six day period to empower people living with HIV.
+In 2015, the first Auckland’s Puawai Festival was held over a six day period to empower people living with HIV.
 The festival was a collaboration between Body Positive, Positive Women, Borni Te Rongopai Tukiwaho and in the later events with the New Zealand Aids Foundation (now known as Burnett Foundation).
 The event came about when Body Positive approached Borni Te Rongopai Tukiwaho through performance and art.
 The festival was held annual, generally near World AIDS Day, however, the festival has not happened since the Covid Pandemic.